In this post I examine and define instructional design, and share why it’s essential to the development of online courses.

 I. Analyze: Integral to the design process is analyzing the learners, learning contexts and the purpose for the instruction.
 Though this step is often overlooked, this phase shapes the course.
-Included in the learner analysis is examining students’ skill level [technical and education], cultural background, attitudes and motivations for learning, etc. Another consideration—how will students access content and instruction, i.e. what platform will be used [learning context].
-Finally instructional analysis includes identifying the learning objectives [institution established or student created] and the purpose of the instruction i.e. credit, certificate or personal interest, etc.
+Included in the learner analysis is examining students’ skill level [technical and education], cultural background, attitudes and motivations for learning.
+Another consideration—how will students access content and instruction, e.g. what platform will be used [learning context].
+Finally instructional analysis includes identifying the learning objectives [institution established or student created] and the purpose of the instruction e.g. credit, certificate or personal interest, etc.

 II.
-Develop/Select: This phase is time intensive and where most of the work is done.
+Develop/Select: This phase is the most time intensive.
 Goals for the course are identified and articulated.
 Goals may be specific or general depending upon results from the analysis.
 This phase includes identifying and selecting content sources on the web and/or developing new content, as well as developing an instructional strategy.
 The instructional strategy includes: selecting delivery methods or platforms for instruction/interaction, developing/selecting instructional materials/content, selecting the applications and methods to support group interaction, selecting or developing tools or methods for student assessments and course evaluation.

 A critical activity in this phase is developing thorough and detailed instructions for students, ensuring the delivery platform is user-friendly and that content and information is presented in a logical and intuitive format.